wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 - **Top 10 Slowest APIs**

     This widget allows you to identify the slowest APIs of the API management system at a glance.
-Since these are the APIs that contribute to the higher 95th percentile of the system, improving these APIs lowers the 95th percentile of latency in the API Management system.
+Since these are the APIs that contribute to the higher 95th percentile of the system, improving these APIs lowers the 95th percentile of latency in the API Management deployments.

     ![Slowest APIs](../assets/img/insights/slowest-apis.png){.cInlineImage-full}